-We have been developing Emotional Intelligence in leaders, teams and individuals with customised programs, in Ireland, for nearly 15 Years.
+We have been developing Emotional Intelligence in leaders, teams and individuals with customised programs, in Ireland, for 15 Years.

 Emotional Intelligence can give you a real competitive advantage through better leadership and a more engaged workforce; improving trust, teamwork, collaboration, interpersonal understanding and conflict resolution.

 Emotional Intelligence is not about being emotional, but of being able to understand your own and others emotions and act accordingly.

 Emotional Intelligence includes the ability to read and understand your own emotions as well as others’ emotions in the context of a particular situation to maximize the result.
 It’s not enough to build a product or service and execute sales, manage your marketing and operations.
 You must also manage the constant human interactions you will have with employees, consultants, vendors, investors, customers and others.
 The success of these interactions determines how easy and effective—painful or painless—meeting your company’s business goals and your personal goals will be.
 We have learned over our years teaching Emotional Intelligence to teams and individuals in Ireland that its NOT JUST ABOUT KNOWING WHAT EMOTIONAL INTELLIGENCE IS its about gaining insights and awareness about yourself and others.
 Its about those “AHA” moments.

 To engage employees and colleagues and get them passionate one must use passion and communicate passion and act passionately.
 One must communicate on an emotional level with people – because to get them passionate you must connect emotionally.
 To gain trust you must connect emotionally.
 To engender world class performance you must work with people on an intellectual level and an emotional level.
 Emotional Intelligence at its best also needs an instinctual or gut level connection.